igiso/ofxTextField/readMe.txt

+//Update

+Tested it with OF 8.1

+Added support for GLFW

+//Update
 A legit UTF8 - Unicode aware Textbox for openFrameworks (mac & pc)

 This textbox - unlike all other OF textboxes- derives directly from microsoft and apples official classes and is attached above open gl. - not rendered by it.